patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 ### Accessibility spectrum

 While there are a few main accessibility needs, it is not an exhaustive list.
-Often the “Persona Spectrum”, coined by [Microsoft](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf), can be used to understand related mismatches and motivations across a spectrum of permanent, temporary, and situational scenarios.
+Often the “Persona Spectrum”, coined by Microsoft [(Download the Inclusive Guidebook as a PDF)](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf), can be used to understand related mismatches and motivations across a spectrum of permanent, temporary, and situational scenarios.

 While accessibility tends to focus on those with permanent disabilities, everyone benefits from accessible products: